 At-risk-of- poverty rates by gender and age derived using EUROMOD simulations are shown in Table 23 together with the corresponding figures issued by EUROSTAT.
-Unfortunately, there is not available information in EUROSTAT, concerning poverty rates in 20104.
+Unfortunately, there is not available information in EUROSTAT, concerning poverty rates in 2012.
 Poverty rates produced by EUROMOD are in general much lower than the indicators EUROSTAT provides.
-In particular, deep poverty (using the 40% of median threshold) is underestimated by approximately three times in 2007-2008 and the underestimation worsens in 2009.
+In particular, deep poverty (using the 40% of median threshold) is underestimated by approximately 2.5 times in 2009 and the underestimation worsens in 2010 and 2011.
 At higher poverty thresholds there is a much stronger alignment between the two sets of figures.
 However, a gap of between 10 and 30 percentage points remains.
 The convergence between at-risk-of-poverty rates generated by EUROMOD and those produced by EUROSTAT is stronger at the highest poverty threshold.
-Similarly, poverty rates are underestimated by EUROMOD for all age groups, except for the over 65 in 2009.
-The stronger misfit is registered for the youngest age groups, i.e. below 15.
+Similarly, poverty rates are underestimated by EUROMOD for all age groups, except for 16-24 years.
+The strongest misfit is registered for the oldest age group, over 65.
+This can be due the fact that aggregate amounts for the material needs benefits and oldage pensions are over-simulated.